 Imig Music Building

-Carlo Caballero, Associate Professor and Erma Mantey Faculty Fellow, received his Ph.D. from the University of Pennsylvania.
+Carlo Caballero, Associate Professor of Music and Erma Mantey Faculty Fellow, received his Ph.D. from the University of Pennsylvania.
 He earned his B.A., magna cum laude, at Pomona College.
-He teaches courses on the history of 18th-, 19th-, and 20th-century music.
+He teaches courses in the history of 18th-, 19th-, and 20th-century music.
 His research has focused on music in France between 1870 and 1940, and he is particularly interested in aesthetics, dance history, hermeneutics, and historiography.
 Caballero is the author of Fauré and French Musical Aesthetics (Cambridge University Press, 2001) and co-editor of Fauré Studies (Cambridge, 2021).
 He has published articles in Victorian Studies, 19th-Century Music, The Journal of the American Musicological Society (JAMS), The Journal of the Royal Musical Association, and the International Review of Aesthetics and Sociology of Music.
 He was Review Editor for JAMS from 2007 to 2010, when he commissioned and shepherded over 70 long-form reviews to press.
-He chaired the Musicology area from 2010 to 2012 and will serve as interim chairman in 2016.
+He chaired the Musicology area from 2010-2012 and 2016-2017.

 Caballero continues to write about Fauré and his contemporaries.
 He recently completed his long-awaited critical edition of Fauré’s two Piano Quintets (Op.
 89 and Op.
 115); this edition is in press as a volume of The Complete Works of Gabriel Fauré, published by the Bärenreiter-Verlag of Kassel, Germany.